-It’s hard to believe, but 2018 is almost a thing of the past already.
 It’s this time of year when serious marketers start looking to the future to ensure their SEO efforts in the months to come to sustain their businesses beyond the busy holiday season.
-If the holidays aren’t being kind to your business or website this year, there are things you can do, starting right now, to turn the tides and start 2019 on the right foot.
+If the holidays aren’t being kind to your business or website this year, there are things you can do, starting right now, to turn the tides and start this year on the right foot.

 More often than not, it’s the things that are neglected, under-utilized, under-monitored that can do the most damage.
 The following list of SEO tactics addresses some of the most common roadblocks to better rankings.
 Which of these things have you been neglecting?
 Which have yet to be implemented as part of your SEO strategy?